Whanganui Walks You Can’t Miss!

 For epic views from the Whanganui River Road stop by the tramping track called the Atene Skyline Walk.
 It rises to a height of 523m (1716ft) above sea level with one of the highlights of the view being the “meander” where the river almost formed a complete circle and now cuts straight through.
 There is a shorter walking option called the Atene Viewpoint Walk (1-2 hours return) also starting from the same place.

 Location: About 35km (22 miles) up the Whanganui River Road, just past Atene.
 Parking is on the side of the road.

 9. Bushy Park Homestead & Sanctuary (40 Minutes Loop)

 Walk on the 3.4km (2 miles) worth of tracks to discover this predator-free native bird sanctuary set among lowland forest.
 Keep an eye out for a multitude of birds, such as the wood pigeon, bellbirds, North Island robin, saddlebacks, stitchbirds and more!
 Note that entry is around NZ$10 per adult.

 Location: 25km (15.5 miles) from Whanganui.
 Take State Highway 3 north and turn down Rangitautau East Road.

 10. Bason Botanic Gardens (10-30 Minutes Loop)

 There are a number of short walking trails all well connected, so you can spend as much or as little time walking in the Bason Botanic Gardens.
 There’s also a permanent orienteering course where you can buy maps at the Whanganui i-SITE or Westmere Garage (or just see how many posts you can find without a map).
 Check out the lake, gardens and more in this beautiful part of Whanganui!

-Location: 11km from Whanganui.
+Location: 11km (9 miles) from Whanganui.
 Take State Highway 3 north and turn onto Rapanui Road.